 WORD SORTS: Not just for primary grades!

-Why use word sorts with upper elementary, middle and high school students?
+Why use word sorts with older kids?

 A WORD-SORTING ROUTINE